sixeyed/docker-windows-workshop/setup.md

 Open a PowerShell prompt **using Run as Administrator** (or from `C:\shortcuts` on the lab VM).

-There is an environment variable set up for the workshop path.
-Browse to the path and update the workshop content:
+Start by updating the workshop content on the VM:

 ```
+$env:workshop='C:\scm\docker-windows-workshop'
 cd $env:workshop
 git pull
 ```